 The safety and security of Pace participants will always be our top priority.
-Spring 2021 faculty-led programs with travel abroad in July 2021 are currently scheduled to proceed.
+Select Fall 2021 faculty-led programs with travel abroad in January 2022 are currently scheduled to proceed.
 Education Abroad consistently monitors all Centers for Disease Control (CDC) warnings; U.S. State Department travel advisories; travel restrictions from countries abroad; and, we consult with Pace’s Leadership and Risk Management Teams, as well as our partners abroad.
 We strongly advise that study abroad applicants don’t purchase flights connected to your faculty-led program until advised to do so by Pace Education Abroad.
 We recommend that you complete your application for the Faculty-Led course you are interested in and also select a backup Pace course on campus; this would protect you in case the evolving COVID-19 situation affects international travel (which could involve a course cancellation over the summer).
 If a faculty-led course is cancelled by Pace due to an ongoing COVID-19 threat or due to under-enrollment, the $500 deposit, $100 Study Abroad fee, and any of the remaining Program Fee that has been paid will be returned to the students’ Pace account.

 Who is eligible to participate in a faculty-led program?

 All Pace students are welcome to apply for a faculty-led course if they meet the standard requirements of a minimum 2.5 GPA and clear disciplinary check.
 Each course may have specific requirements (i.e., prerequisites), which can be found under the Academics tab of each faculty-led program’s brochure page in the Study Abroad portal (Terra Dotta).